yukuku/kotlin-web-site/docs/topics/collections-overview.md

 Collections are a common concept for most programming languages, so if you're familiar with, for example, Java or Python collections, you can skip this introduction and proceed to the detailed sections.

 A collection usually contains a number of objects (this number may also be zero) of the same type.
+However if you need them to, collections can contain objects of different types.
 Objects in a collection are called _elements_ or _items_.
 For example, all the students in a department form a collection that can be used to calculate their average age.

 The following collection types are relevant for Kotlin: